Robotron2/hngtasktwo/README.md

 The Person API offers the following features:

 1. **Create a Person**:
-   - Create a new person record with a name.
+   - Create a new person record with a name as a string only.

 2. **Retrieve Persons**:
    - Retrieve the record of the person stored in the database using their unique ID.